Moment convergence in regularized estimation under multiple and mixed-rates asymptotics: Introduction

-It has been known that the PLDI can be proved under modest conditions when $\mathbb{M}_{n}$ admit a partially locally asymptotically quadratic (PLAQ) structure, which is satisfied for many situations including asymptotically mixed-normal type models under multi-scaling.
-Here, in the multi-scaling case where the random vector $\hat{\theta}_{n}$ converges at different rates, the PLAQ structure at ``first'' step takes the form\footnote{The sign in front of the quadratic term $(1/2)\Gamma_{0}(\tau;\theta_{0})[u,u]$ is different from the original PLAQ of Yoshida \cite{06} since we consider minimization of (\ref{hm:intro1}).}
+Beyond the weak convergence, convergence of moments of $\hat{u}_{n}$ serves as a fundamental tool when analyzing asymptotic behavior of the expectations of statistics depending on the estimator such as asymptotic bias and mean squared prediction error.
+We refer to \cite{ChaIng11}, \cite{FinWei02}, \cite{IngYan14}, \cite{SakYos04}, \cite{UchYos01}, and \cite{UchYos06} for some related results.
+Also, \cite{AfeMar15-2} recently discussed optimal selection of random and $k$-fold cross-validation estimators, the theoretical backbone of which involves some moment bounds of the estimators used; the related paper \cite{AfeMar15} studied the uniform integrability of the ordinary least-squares estimator in the linear regression setting.
+In the standard asymptotics, the polynomial type large deviation inequality (PLDI) of \cite{Yos11}, which estimates the tail of $\mathcal{L}(\hat{u}_{n})$ in such a way that

-where we are required to verify, among others, the following conditions which are to hold uniformly in ``the second- and the subsequent-step'' parameter $\tau$, which is regarded as a nuisance parameter in the first step: sufficient integrability of the random linear form $\Delta_{n}(\tau;\theta_{0})$; the non-degeneracy of the possibly random bilinear form $\Gamma_{0}(\tau;\theta_{0})$; and a kind of ``non-explosiveness" of the scaled remainder term $(1+\vert u\vert^{2})^{-1}r_{n}(u,\tau;\theta_{0})$, where the $u$-pointwise limit of $r_{n}(u,\tau;\theta_{0})$, whenever exists, typically equals zero.
-See Section 5 of Yoshida \cite{06} for the detailed account of the above-mentioned multistep procedures.
-In many standard statistical models, the form \eqref{hm:intro1} is enough to find the asymptotic distribution of all the components of $\hat{\theta}_{n}$; we call this case {\it standard asymptotics}.
+for a given $L>0$, provides us with a widely-applicable tool for verifying the convergence of moments.
+In \cite{Yos11}, it has been shown that the PLDI can be proved under modest conditions especially when $\mathbb{M}_{n}$ admits a locally asymptotically quadratic (LAQ) structure\footnote{The sign in front of the quadratic term $(1/2)\Gamma_{0}(\theta_{0})[u,u]$ is different from the original LAQ of \cite{Yos11} since we consider minimization of (\ref{hm:intro1}).}